proatgram/Notes/Projects/Sole/Event Based Publisher and Subscriber.md

 `Publisher.Publish<EventType>(EventType event_data);`

 ### Subscribe methods
-The `Subscribe` method will10/26/23 return a `Subscriber` object to be used and polled.
+The `Subscribe` method will return a `Subscriber` object to be used and polled.
  - `Publisher.Subscribe<EventType>(std::string subscriber_name)`

 ### General management methods